NickWilsonDev/PhantomClosetBackend/README.md

     <h2>Public</h2>
         <h3>GET Requests</h3>
             <h4>Sets</h4>
-                <p>When there is a get request to <em>localhost:3000/public/sets</em>, the server will respond with an array of all the unique sets.
+                <p>When there is a GET request to <em>localhost:3000/public/sets</em>, the server will respond with an array of all the unique sets.
 Here is an example response</p>
                 <h6>[
                         "Happy Holidays",
                         "Portal Demo Game",